mfroeh/Eule.py/README.md

 ## Abbrevations

-* Replaces Abbrevations with full sentences
+* Replaces Abbrevations with full sentences.
 * To use an added Abbrevation, type it in the chat and then tap __space__ once.

 I prefer this Version of sending Messages over a simple Hotkey Version due to having to remember less Hotkeys.